 Physics is the branch of science concerned with the nature and properties of matter and energy.
 A strong aptitude for maths coupled with a full scientific understanding will allow you to engage with and explore endless physical ideas and concepts.
-The world around us is filled with physical innovations from the discovery of x-rays to using positrons to diagnose cancer.

 Assessment is 100% examination-based, with twelve standard experiments being assessed and awarded independently.

-It is strongly recommended to study Physics with A level Mathematics and Mechanics as this is essential for most physical science or engineering based degree courses.
+It is strongly recommended to study Physics with A level Mathematics as this is essential for most physical science or engineering based degree courses.
 A level Physics is a very good indicator of a student’s academic ability and is therefore highly regarded by most universities, including law and accountancy.
 In particular, Physics is essential for those wishing to study a Science, Engineering, Mathematics, Architecture or Medicine at degree level.

 In addition to our Programme Entry Requirements, applicants must also meet specific Course Entry Requirements: